Driyaannt/react-starter-ts/README-STARTER.md

 ## 📄 License

-MIT License - feel free to use this starter code for your projects!
+MIT License - feel free to use MediCare Clinic for your beauty clinic projects!